 By Joseph Lucier

 They say it's better to be lucky than good, but what if you have the good fortune to be given both in equal measure.
-Matthew Millman was smitten by photography from his early years of schooling and landed early on at the top of Los Angeles' photography community benefiting from the guidance of Tim Street-Porter, among others.
-Subsequent commissions from recognized interior designers and architects offered Millman the opportunity to train his eye and hone his skill in the sumptuous environments of design and luxury represented in some of California's most iconic homes.
+Matthew Millman was smitten by photography from his years of schooling and landed early on at the top of Los Angeles' photography community benefiting from the guidance of Tim Street-Porter.
+Subsequent commissions from recognized interior designers and architects offered Millman the opportunity to train his eye and hone his skill in some of California's most iconic homes.
 Today his name is synonymous with the striking images we see in the world's top shelter magazines and design related monographs.
 The patience and skill he employs to tap into the essence of the designers hand transforms the fine line between dreams and reality.
 We recently sat down with Matthew and found a man confident in his craft, reflective on what the years have taught him, and still filled with the youthful passion for the next job.

 Joseph Lucier: What drew you to the magic of photography as a life-long passion?